Navigation

 Pupils study:

-Year 1 – Christianity and Judaism
+Year 1 – Christianity, Judaism and a worldview unit

-Year 2 – Christianity and Islam
+Year 2 – Christianity, Islam and a worldview unit

-Year 3 – Christianity and Hinduism
+Year 3 – Christianity, Hinduism and a worldview unit

-Year 4 – Christianity and Judaism
+Year 4 – Christianity, Judaism and a worldview unit

-Year 5 – Christianity and Sikhism
+Year 5 – Christianity, Sikhism and a worldview unit

-Year 6 – Christianity and Islam
+Year 6 – Christianity, Islam and a worldview unit

 The Impact of the RE Curriculum at Holy Trinity